What is the Carpenters' Union?

 - Pride and dignity of completing the most comprehensive vocational carpentry training program offered anywhere

 How does someone apply?

-In order to apply, you MUST attend an Information Session at our Edison Facility.
-To Pre Register follow the clickable link under BECOME AN APPRENTICE in our tool bar or click this link https://www.ncatf.org/become-an-apprentice/information-request/
+In order to apply, you MUST attend an Information Session at one of our 2 locations (Baltimore, MD or Upper Marlboro, MD).
+To Pre Register follow the clickable link under BECOME AN APPRENTICE in our tool bar or click this link https://www.mactc.net/become-an-apprentice/information-request/

 Your Pre-Registration reserves your seat at our Information Session.
 If you can not attend, please email the school @ email@example.com to remove you name from our reservation list, so another person can be afforded this opportunity.